AKUMA107/workspace-auragen/readme.md

 Author's Note

 I'm a first-year Chemistry student at IIT Madras.
+This repo is for showcasing the original stuff I built for my hyprland rice, do check out the complete rice https://github.com/AKUMA107/cachyXhyprland-fried-rice if you wanna fork the dotfiles from there this one will deffo work as i have cloned it multiple times.
 This is an early-stage project.
 I'm still learning!
 Feel free to fork, optimize, or suggest changes.
 If you find a way to make the color transitions even smoother or lower on resources, I'd love to see it.